Master the skills to effect world change

 Online MA International Relations career outlook

 Collaborate with an international teaching team and a community of students from over 55 countries,1 exposing you to diverse ideas and thinking.
-This intercultural experience is essential to achieving your career potential in this field.
+This intercultural experience will help you to achieve your career potential in this field.

-For for most recruiters, a postgraduate-level qualification is a prerequisite for entry into the sphere of International Relations.2 Our graduates have gone on to roles in the United Nations, local and national governments, charities, educational institutions, and NGOs.
+For many recruiters, a postgraduate-level qualification is a prerequisite for positions relevant to this field.2 Our graduates have gone on to roles in the United Nations, local and national governments, charities, educational institutions, and NGOs.
 Others have careers in the private sector, such as think tanks and not-for-profit organisations, where there is an increasing demand for graduates who understand international policies and processes.3

 Connect with the content